ansys/pyoptislang/doc/source/user_guide/design_evaluation.rst

 ==================
 Instance of the :class:`RootSystem() <ansys.optislang.core.nodes.RootSystem>` allows user to create new designs and evaluate them.
-This feature is currently supported only on the project level and parameters have to be defined beforehand.
+This feature is currently supported only on the project level and parameters have to be already defined in the project.
 Instance of the :class:`RootSystem() <ansys.optislang.core.nodes.RootSystem>` is accessible from instance of the :class:`Optislang() <ansys.optislang.core.optislang.Optislang>`.